gumaerc-testorg/18.304-spring-2015/content/pages/projects.md

 [Making Money from Fair Games: Examining the Borel-Cantelli Lemma (PDF)]({{< baseurl >}}/resources/mit18_304s15_project2) by Sammuel Cannon.
 Used with permission.
 _Abstract_
 In this paper we discuss and prove the Borel-Cantelli Lemma.
 We then show two interesting applications of the Borel-Cantelli Lemma.
-These include a method by which one can profit from a series of games that individually have an expected value of zero, defying intuition regarding linearity of expectation, as well as displaying that a sequence of 100100 straight coin flips of heads will occur with probability one if one flips a fair coin into infinity.
+These include a method by which one can profit from a series of games that individually have an expected value of zero, defying intuition regarding linearity of expectation, as well as displaying that a sequence of 100{{< sup "100" >}} straight coin flips of heads will occur with probability one if one flips a fair coin into infinity.